yashraj9011/AIDS-Semester-4/README.md

 #  217528- Statistics
 - Introduction to statistics , population and different types of sampling methods .
 - Descriptive Statistics , measures of central tendency , various frequency distributions  .
-- Descriptive Statistics , measures of dispersion , skewness , kurtosis , correlation and regression
+- Descriptive Statistics , measures of dispersion , skewness , kurtosis , correlation and regression .
-- Random variables and distributed distributions and theoretical discrete ditributions.
+- Random variables and distributed distributions and theoretical discrete ditributions .
 - Inferential Statistics containing hypothesis and its testing .